Neutrino Mass Matrices with Generalized CP Symmetries and Texture Zeros: Analysis, Results, and Discussion

 All the 12 patterns with one texture zero and one CP symmetry are allowed for NH.
 However, one of the patterns (texture zero at $M_{11}$) is ruled out for inverted hierarchy because this condition predicts a too large value of $\theta_{13}$ for the IH case.
 The presence of CP symmetries in the mass matrix doesn't change this property of $M_{11}=0$ already known in the previous studies \cite{Dev:2006if, Merle:2006du, Lashin:2011dn}.
 So, only 10 patterns with one texture zero and one CP symmetry are allowed for IH.
-The Figures \ref{fig:FigX1NHPar}, \ref{fig:FigX1IHPar}, \ref{fig:FigX2NHPar}, and \ref{fig:FigX2IHPar} depict the details of the allowed parameter space for all these allowed patterns.

 We find that the allowed values for angles $\theta_1$, $\theta_2$, and $\theta_3$ lie within a narrow range of approximately $[-15^{\circ}, 15^{\circ}]$.
 In certain patterns, we also found a sharp correlation between $\theta_{1}$ and $\theta_{3}$.
 The allowed parameter space depends upon the choice of CP symmetry, hierarchy, and position of zero in the neutrino mass matrix.
+Figure \ref{fig:FigPar}, depicts the details of the allowed parameter space of angles $\theta_1$, $\theta_2$, and $\theta_3$ for some of these allowed patterns.

 A common feature of various modifications of TBM mixing like TM$_1$ and TM$_2$ is that they predict a neat correlation between $\theta_{23}$ and $\delta$ and as $\theta_{23}$ tends to maximal mixing, CP violation also tends to be maximal ($\delta$ tends to $\frac{\pi}{2}$ or $\frac{3 \pi}{2}$).
 We obtain similar correlations between $\theta_{23}$ and $\delta$ for CP symmetries X$_1$ and X$_2$ when we impose the texture zeros.
 The correlations are distinct for each pattern and would act as one of the distinguishing features of these patterns as experiments improve their precision on these parameters.